 Medicine that is not properly secured may be stolen, damaged or may inadvertently poison children or pets.

-Do ask your pharmacist or doctor about proper storage.
+- Do ask your pharmacist or healthcare provider about proper storage.

 Click here for the National Poison Control Center website.